Different types of attribution

 The model trains every Thursday.
 On Friday, you see the numbers from the new trained model;

 *If a new campaign is launched during the week, the campaign will get attribution based on the cluster that it belongs to.
-Then during the next training, the model will officially learn about the new campaign, which means that attribution data can update.
+Then, during the next training, the model will officially learn about the new campaign, which means that the attribution data can be updated.

 MTA vs UMM

 We often get questions on when to use which attribution model.
-We always advise to use both!
+We always advise using both!
 Both models have their up and downsides in specific use-cases.

 Characteristic | Multi-touch Attribution | Unified Marketing Measurement |